 - Jay Joyce uses lots of funky acoustic guitar riffs, usually in really low tunings like Drop C, and heavy electric guitar.
 He also loves using drum loops and nonstandard instrumentation (for instance, "Homeboy" by Eric Church has harps on it), and loves vocal filters (e.g. Church's "Creepin'" or Little Big Town's "Pontoon"), and his production has a very "raw", unpolished feel throughout.
 However, he does know when to tone it down, such as Thomas Rhett's "Beer with Jesus" or Church's "Like Jesus Does".

 - Frank Rogers also has a generally light touch with crisp vocals and a prominent bass line, making him most effective for the deep-voiced, traditional-sounding Josh Turner and other strong vocalists such as Darryl Worley, Darius Rucker, and Scotty McCreery (although unusually for him, some of Rucker's work falls under Loudness War).
-He generally mixed louder for Brad Paisley usually tended to be a little heavier and more guitar-driven (a logical choice, since Paisley is a guitarist).
+On the other hand, his production for Brad Paisley usually tended to be a little heavier and more guitar-driven (a logical choice, since Paisley is a guitarist).

 - Paul Worley (no relation to Darryl) also wears many hats.
 He started off with a meaty, guitar-heavy sound (unsurprisingly, he's also a session guitarist like Dann Huff) that wasn't too polished, and kept this into the late 1990s.
 By the early 2000s, he used ultra-slick pop sheen on Martina McBride, nearly Meat Loaf levels of pure rock loudness on Big & Rich's albums, and returned to ultra-slick pop sheen later in the decade for Lady Antebellum.
 One of Worley's trademarks is using a very large number of instruments that come and go throughout the song.